OpenAstronomy/openastronomy.github.io/_projects/2018/plasmapy/plasma-object.md

 #### Primary Goals

 - Write the `Plasma` metaclass
+- Write appropriate tests and documentation

 #### Secondary Goals

 - Write one or more subclasses to load and store plasma data
+- Write appropriate tests and documentation for each subclass